garylirocks/quickrefs/azure-networking.markdown

 - Logically isolated network
 - Scoped to a single region
 - Can be segmented into one or more *subnets*
-- Can use a *VPN gateway* to connect to an on-premises network
+- Can use VPN or ExpressRoute to connect to on-premises networks

 ## Virtual networks

 ![vnet](images/azure_virtual-networks.png)

-The vNet can be
-- cloud-only, or
-- connected to on-prem network through site-2-site VPN, or ExpressRoute circuit
+A vNet can be cloud-only or connected to on-prem network through site-2-site VPN, or ExpressRoute circuit

+- Some resources are connected directly:
+  - VM
+  - VMSS
+  - App Service Environment
+  - AKS
+- Use service endpoints to connect to other PaaS services: storage accounts, key vaults, SQL databases, etc
+- Or use private endpoints to connect to PaaS or your own custom services.

 ### Subnets

-Each vNet is segmented into multiple subnets:
+#### IP addressing

+- You should use address ranges defined by RFC 1918 (not routable on public networks):
+  - 10.0.0.0/8
+  - 172.16.0.0/12
+  - 192.168.0.0/16
+- You cannot use these ranges:
+  - 224.0.0.0/4 (Multicast)
+  - 255.255.255.255/32 (Broadcast)
+  - 127.0.0.0/8 (Loopback)
+  - 169.254.0.0/16 (Link-local)
+  - 168.63.129.16/32 (Internal DNS)
+- Each subnet has **5 reserved IP addresses**, so the smallest supported IPv4 subnet is /29 (e.g 10.0.1.0/29, 5 Azure reserved addresses + 3 available)
+  - `x.x.x.0`: Network address
+  - `x.x.x.1`: Reserved by Azure for the default gateway
+  - `x.x.x.2`, `x.x.x.3`: Reserved by Azure to map the Azure DNS IPs to the VNet space
+  - `x.x.x.255`: Network broadcast address

+#### Design

 - Each subnet should have non-overlapping CIDR address space
 - Some services require its own dedicated subnet, such as VPN gateway